mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Application Load Balancers (ALBs) are devices that operate at Layer 7 of the OSI network model — understanding the HTTP/S protocol.
 In addition, ALBs introduce a number of advanced features that result in a cost reduction, performance increase, and added flexibility.
 ALBs are, in most cases, the recommended load balancer to use for projects.

 - ALBs operate at layer 7 of the OSI model.
 They undertand HTTP and HTTPS and can load balance based on this protoccol layer.
-- ALBs are now recommended as the default LB for VPCs.
+- ALBs are now **recommended as the default** LB for VPCs.
 They perform better than CLBs and are almost always cheaper.
+- ALBs are also support two additional protocols: WebSocket and HTTP/2.
 - Content rules can direct certain traffic to specific target groups.
   - Host-based rules: Route traffic based on the host used
   - Path-based ruels: Route traffic based on URL path